ambadyanands/getting-started/README.md

 [Kali Linux](https://www.kali.org/downloads/)

-***CTF***
+***Now What?***

 Capture the Flag is the game of hackers.
-No one could write an overall comprguide, but Check out [Practice CTF List](https://captf.com/practice-ctf/) for challenges, and these [tools](http://resources.infosecinstitute.com/tools-of-trade-and-resources-to-prepare-in-a-hacker-ctf-competition-or-challenge/) to help you complete them.
+Check out [this](http://resources.infosecinstitute.com/tools-of-trade-and-resources-to-prepare-in-a-hacker-ctf-competition-or-challenge/) article to find websites to practice at, and see what tools you'll need to succeed.

 ---